 Of note, Calamity Jane marked Doris Day’s sixth and final collaboration with director David Butler.

-Three years earlier, Howard Keel had costarred opposite Betty Hutton in a hugely successful musical Western about another tomboyish she-gunslinger, George Sidney’s Annie Get Your Gun, MGM’s never-never portrait of Annie Oakley.
+And three years earlier, Howard Keel had costarred opposite Betty Hutton in a hugely successful musical Western about another tomboyish she-gunslinger, George Sidney’s Annie Get Your Gun, MGM’s never-never portrait of Annie Oakley.

 Love Me or Leave Me